kz04px/libchess/README.md

 ## Example Programs
 ```
 perft    -- Counts the number of nodes at a given depth
 suite    -- Runs perft on a set of 126 positions
+suite960 -- Runs perft on a set of chess960 positions
 ttperft  -- Same as perft but with a transposition table
 ttsuite  -- Same as suite but with a transposition table
 split    -- Runs perft on each move in a position
 ```

 ---